 - Problems swallowing or breathing

 The use of these and other pressure points in the acupressure technique can improve or relieve toothache without side effects.
 The condition should resolve after intervention by a general or specialist dentist, depending upon the case.

 It is recommended to practice proper oral hygiene to prevent toothache.
 Brushing twice a day, using dental floss, and rinsing with mouthwash will ensure a healthy mouth, fresh breath, and a beautiful smile.
 If you want to know more, you will be able to get personalized advice at our facilities.

 If you have any questions about this or other topics, you can contact us at Channel Island Family Dental and on our Facebook page.
 We look forward to your visit, and we will make a timely diagnosis.
-Our dentists in Oxnard, Saint Paula, Venture, Newbury Park, and Port Hueneme will be able to guide you towards the best treatment to take care of your health and give you back your best smile.
+Our dentists in Oxnard, Saint Paula, Ventura, Newbury Park, and Port Hueneme will be able to guide you toward the best treatment to take care of your health and give you back your best smile.